Yi-ellen/WCSGNet/README.md

   > This file can store the indices of the highly variable genes (eg. 2000) in the gene expression matrix for each dataset.

-* get_gene_ncbi.py

-  > This file generates the Entrez Gene IDs for each gene in the scRNA-seq dataset.

-* get_net_adj.py

-  > This file generates the high-confidence interaction subnet for all genes in the scRNA-seq dataset.
-The result is saved as `*_net_adj.npy` in the corresponding scRNA-seq dataset directory under `dataset/5fold_data/`.

 * up_sample.py

   > This step performs up-sampling on cell types with fewer cells in the training set and generates the cell indices of the up-sampled training set.
 The result is saved as `*_train_index_imputed.npy` in the corresponding scRNA-seq dataset directory under `dataset/5fold_data/`.